el-hult/CarOde/readme.md

 This code is a wild mess.
 But it was a good learning experience!

-The fortran code is precompiled into a library archive file.
+The fortran code is precompiled into a library archive fileas described above.
+All fortran symbol names re mangeled, so the fortran subroutine `LSODA` is called `lsoda_` in the compiled output.

-The Haskell code interfaces via C-FFI.
-It needs to pass doubles and intes.
-The doubles are explicitly double precision floats, but the fortran integers are "integer", so compiler options could make then 64-bit instead of the standard 32-bit.
-So that is a thing to look out for.
+The Haskell code interfaces to that library via C-FFI.
+It needs to pass floats, ints, and pointers.
+The floats are explicitly defined to be `double precision` floats in the fortran code, but the fortran integers are simply `integer`, so compiler options could change the integer type.
+Default is 32 bit, so that is what I code against in the Haskell code.
+However, one might have to be careful about bugs here.

-The fortran code passes everything by references all the time, so the code is a pointer mess.
-But it seems workable.
-So all that is hidden in the LSODA module, and the user should just work with the `simpLsoda` function only.
+All arguments to subroutines are passed reference.
+So there is a LOT of pointers passed around.
+The `LSODA` module tries to abstract that away.
+The client code should work with the `simpLsoda` function only.

-One curious thing in the code is that the fortran code want function pointers to evaluate the righ hand side of the ODE.
-To achieve this, you must wrap the haskell function (which works in the GHC RTS) with a nicer wrapper, that works in the C-FFI context.
-This is implemented by the functions `wrapJacFun` and `wrapFFun`
+One curious thing in the code is that the fortran code wants a function pointers to evaluate the righ hand side of the ODE.
+Haskell functions are boxed since they are to be used in the Haskell Runtime System, so one must wrap those functions in a C-FFI-wrapper, which produces a function pointer.
+This is implemented by the functions `wrapJacFun` and `wrapFFun`.
+These are not exported from the `LSODA` module, so the client code need not care, but the module code must.

-All work with pointers requires the IO monad, so the code runs in that.
-But since I allocate new memory for each call so `simpLsoda`, and never allow anyone access to that memory, I gave it access to `unsafePerformIO`.
-This should be fine, but PLEASE to not make any other IO shenanigans in that context. e.g. printing.
-It can really mess up the output.
+Most work with pointers requires the IO monad.
+But since I allocate new memory for each call so `simpLsoda`, and never allow anyone access to that memory, I unwrap the `IO` by `System.IO.Unsafe.unsafePerformIO`.
+This should be fine since there should be no side effects.
+But be weary; if you print-debug in that code section, the output can become quite jumbeled.

 # Known issues

 The fortran code uses a global variable called `ls0001` to pass data between subroutines.
-In the compiled object files, this means that this symbol is repeatedly exported.
-This should not be an issue, and the linker should handle this.
-However, there is a bug in the dynamic linked of GHCi on windows, so GHCi is impossible to use with this library, on windows.

-I wrote a short addition on the GHC bug tracker about this https://gitlab.haskell.org/ghc/ghc/-/issues/6107 to show that this is an active bug.
+In the `libodepack.a`, you can therefore find the symbol `ls0001_` exported several times, under the `common`-symbol type.
+This should not be an issue, as the linker is supposed to handle this.
+However, there is a bug in the dynamic linker of GHCi on Windows, so GHCi is unable to use this library interactively.
+I wrote a message on the GHC bug tracker about this https://gitlab.haskell.org/ghc/ghc/-/issues/6107 to show that this is an active bug.

 # Alternative solutions